-A Guide to Spitfire and Seafire R/T Installations, masts and aerials.
+A Guide to Spitfire and Seafire R/T Installations.
+Part One: R/T Installations, masts and aerials.

 The Spitfire was one of the few aircraft to be in continual frontline service from before the start of World War Two.
 As such, it began its operational service fitted with a simple, High Frequency (HF) Radio/Transmitter (R/T), but as its operational career progressed, additional electronic equipment was required to keep up with operational needs.
-By the end of the war, the single HF radio had been replaced by a suite of equipment, including VHF (Very High Frequency) R/T, Identification-Friend-or Foe (IFF) and (sometimes) blind-approach landing systems, all of which needed to be fitted in essentially the same airframe.
+By the end of the war, the single HF radio had been replaced by a suite of equipment, including VHF (Very High Frequency) R/T, Identification-Friend-or Foe (IFF) and (sometimes) blind-approach landing systems, all of which needed to be fitted in the same airframe.

 The variety of electronic equipment also meant that Spitfires and, later in the war, Seafires, used several different configurations of aerial masts and antenna, some of which overlapped in time.
 This variety can still create some confusion when it comes to determining what masts and/or aerials were used, and when.
-Using original documents, illustrations and photos, this article provides a concise description of the various R/T installations used by the Supermarine Spitfire and Seafire, as well as putting the modifications into a chronological context.
+Using original documents, illustrations and photos, this article provides a concise description of the various R/T installations used by the Supermarine Spitfire, as well as putting the modifications into a chronological context.
+Part two of this article will deal with IFF equipment, Beam Approach systems and auxiliary R/T equipment.